mad4ms/kinexon-api-access-python/README.md

 Welcome to the Kinexon REST API Authentication and Usage Example for Python.

+Due to the lack of available documentation on the Kinexon API (i'm not mad, just disappointed), I am providing this open source script to assist you.

 Currently a **WIP**.
 If you find this repo useful, consider leaving a star, or not.
 Your choice.
 Not affiliated with Kinexon.

 Used in the soon-to-be-opensource™ framework **BieLeMetrics**, which is a Python project for automated multimodal data processing applied in the paper [Expected Goals Prediction in Professional Handball using Synchronized Event and Positional Data](https://www.researchgate.net/publication/375086950_Expected_Goals_Prediction_in_Professional_Handball_using_Synchronized_Event_and_Positional_Data).